You are listening to the Sean Hannity Radio Show Podcast.

 She's so smart.

-She's got a brand new book that is outstanding Democracy, The Road to Freedom, I believe it is, the long road to freedom, and I've been reading it.
+She's got a brand new book that is outstanding, Democracy, the Road to Freedom, I believe it is, the Long Road to Freedom.

-She met with the president, I think last week in Washington.
+She met with the president, I think, last week in Washington.

 So she is somebody that has been there, understands a lot of these problems.

-annihilate the United States, it is it is a very clear present danger.
+It is a very clear present danger.

-I I can't understand those people that don't think that this could ever happen again because it can.
+I can't understand those people that don't think that this could ever happen again because it can.

 And we better prepare for these battles because if we don't, we'll be the victim.

-And I think there's a a an opportunity that is emerging around the world that is unprecedented, especially as it relates to the Middle East and and the one thing that Obama did as a sort of coincidental or in spite of him, maybe because of him, has created a moment in history where a lot of our Middle Eastern problems can be resolved.
+And the one thing that Obama did as a sort of coincidental or in spite of him, maybe because of him, has created a moment in history where a lot of our Middle Eastern problems can be resolved because now the Saudis and the Israelis are emerging and creating a new alliance as the Egyptians and the Israelis have,

-And as the Emirates and the Israelis have.
+as the Jordanians and the Israelis have, and as the Emirates and the Israelis have.

 And the fact that the Sunni Muslim world looks to Israel to protect them against Iranian hegemony in the region is a moment of truth for anybody that wants to see a safer, better world.